JuliaIBPM/ViscousFlow.jl/docs/src/manual/saddlesystems.md

 operators in the system.
 Let us use an example to show how this can be done.

-## A translating cylinder in potential flow
+## Translating cylinder in potential flow

 In irrotational, incompressible flow, the streamfunction $\psi$ satisfies Laplace's equation,